 Cells at the invasive front of the tumors with and with OSF did not differ with regard to morphology.
 This raises the query, whether the extracellular matrix in at least a subset of OSF is different and resistant to normal invasive mechanisms.
-This area needs further investigation.
-[10,11] The mean TT in OSCC with OSF group was lesser compared to OSCC without OSF (6.93 vs. 9.26 mm) though statistically insignificant.
+This area needs further investigation.[10],[11] The mean TT in OSCC with OSF group was lesser compared to OSCC without OSF (6.93 vs. 9.26 mm) though statistically insignificant.
 Probably dense fibrosis of stroma could be responsible for the tumors to be thin, in OSCC with OSF consequently exhibiting exophytic growth pattern with superficial invasive features.
-Many authors have reported TT to be significant prognostic factor for the occurrence of subclinical and clinical metastasis.
-[14,21] The present study also reveals the association between the microscopic TT and LNM.
+Many authors have reported TT to be significant prognostic factor for the occurrence of subclinical and clinical metastasis.[14],[21] The present study also reveals the association between the microscopic TT and LNM.
 In this analysis, it was also observed that tumor extension, type, size, stage, tumor differentiation, MGSS score, TT, IVI and PNI emerged as significant factors associated with LNM.
-Similar findings have been mentioned in the literature.
-[3,13,22]
+Similar findings have been mentioned in the literature.[3],[13],[22]

-Cervical LNM is one of the most important prognostic factors in OSCC, and the presence of ECS is a marker of poor prognosis.^[23] In this study, 50% of the cases showed LNM, with 20% of the cases showing ECS; all were in advanced stage.
+Cervical LNM is one of the most important prognostic factors in OSCC, and the presence of ECS is a marker of poor prognosis.[23]
+In this study, 50% of the cases showed LNM, with 20% of the cases showing ECS; all were in advanced stage.
 LNM were seen to a great extent in OSCCs than in OSCC-OSF (45% vs. 30%).
 Due to smaller sample, the actual difference could not be highlighted as statistically significant.
 Chaturvedi et al. observed that patients with OSCC-OSF were less likely to present with a metastatic neck node compared to OSCC.
 Even in advanced stage disease, OSCC-OSF had less chance of metastasis and ECS.
-They also found that the risk of LNM in the absence of OSF is higher.
-[3] A similar observation was reported by Zhou et al. who showed that patients with OSCC-OSF had no neck nodal metastases.^[20] Gadbail et al. also found that regional LNM was significantly higher in OSCC compared to OSCC-OSF^[16] and believed that this difference exists because of the protective effect of OSF.
-They hypothesize that the lesser incidence of LNM is because of the blockage of submucosal lymphatics as a result of fibrosis.
-[3] It is also expected that reduced and blocked submucosal vascularity may be a beneficial effect on overall prognosis.
-[24] Singh et al. have further stated that nodal metastasis is significantly less in T4 stage patients with OSF where the percentages were 28.6% versus 81.1% in OSCC without OSF.[25]
-Siriwardena et al. showed that nodal metastasis was less in patients with OSF compared to the ones without (22.6% vs. 30.8%).
-[26] However, OSCC originating from OSF is clinically more invasive and also exhibits higher metastasis; this has been stated by Guo et al.[9]
+They also found that the risk of LNM in the absence of OSF is higher.[3]
+A similar observation was reported by Zhou et al. who showed that patients with OSCC-OSF had no neck nodal metastases.[20]
+Gadbail et al. also found that regional LNM was significantly higher in OSCC compared to OSCC-OSF[16] and believed that this difference exists because of the protective effect of OSF.
+They hypothesize that the lesser incidence of LNM is because of the blockage of submucosal lymphatics as a result of fibrosis.[3]
+It is also expected that reduced and blocked submucosal vascularity may be a beneficial effect on overall prognosis.[24]
+Sinjwardena et al. showed that nodal metastasis is significantly less in T4 stage patients with OSF where the percentages were 28.6% versus 81.1% in OSCC without OSF.[25]
+Siriwardena et al. showed that nodal metastasis; this has been stated by Guo et al.[9]